PacktPublishing/Hands-On-Machine-Learning-with-Auto-Keras/README.md

 <DIV class>

 <UL>
-Visualize how Auto-Keras works by learning some of its best-performing architectures<br/>
+•Visualize how Auto-Keras works by learning some of its best-performing architectures<br/>
-Achieve state-of-the-art Convolutional Neural Network performance in realistic scenarios and with very little development time<br/>
+•Achieve state-of-the-art Convolutional Neural Network performance in realistic scenarios and with very little development time<br/>
-Improve performance on text-based tasks involving classification and regression<br/>
+•Improve performance on text-based tasks involving classification and regression<br/>
-Obtain production-ready models with Auto-Keras on sentiment analysis tasks<br/>
+•Obtain production-ready models with Auto-Keras on sentiment analysis tasks<br/>
-Leverage pre-trained models in Auto-Keras to save time by writing less code and by not doing any model training<br/>
+•Leverage pre-trained models in Auto-Keras to save time by writing less code and by not doing any model training<br/>
-Generate your own datasets in order to estimate how well Auto-Keras performs in complex conditions<br/>
+•Generate your own datasets in order to estimate how well Auto-Keras performs in complex conditions<br/>
-Learn how to build and make predictions and your own data sets<br/>
+•Learn how to build and make predictions and your own data sets<br/>
-Learn the basics of deploying a model<br/>
+•Learn the basics of deploying a model<br/>
 </LI></UL></DIV>

 ## Instructions and Navigation